Biggo03/RISC-V-Pipelined/Documentation/Memory_System_Development_Log.md

 ### L1 Instruction Cache Module (March 2nd, 2025 \- Present):
 This top level cache module is a staging ground for the two previously designed modules.
 It generates S cache sets, divides the address into its different components, creates signals for communication between the different modules, and assigns the proper address.

+### Multi-cycle Replacement Cache Set Module (March 10th, 2025 \- Present):
+Because of the synthesis issues in generating RAM for the single cycle replacement cache set, I decided to try to make another module that did replacement over multiple cycles.
+The synthesis issues were caused by a low depth, high width storage structure within the set.
+Although this allowed for single-cycle replacement, the RAM within the FPGA are very low width, but high depth.
+As this is the opposite of what my initial module implemented, the synthesis tool optimized for it very poorly, and the amount of hardware used to implement it was far too high.
+I will be discussing this modules development here, as it is more involved than previous modules.

+**Initial Development (March 10th, 2025 \- March 15th, 2025):**

+This module uses the single-cycle replacement cache as a base, and builds on top of it to allow for multi-cycle replacement writes to the cache set.
+New signals were needed for managing the multi-cycle replacement, and were as follows:
+- RepComplete: Set high the cycle **before** the data has completed replacement
+- RepCounter: Keeps track of the number of replacement cycles
+- RepBegin: Set high when a replacement is to begin
+- RepActive: Set high when RepReady, CacheMiss, and ActiveSet are high
+    - To indicate when all conditions needed to start/continue a replacement are met
+- RepBlockArray
+    - The RepBlock put into an array of 32-bit words

+The initial changes made include:
+- Generating an array containing the RepBlock data, split up into 32-bit chunks
+    - Done to simplify indexing into the RepBlock for replacements
+- Making SetData into an array of 32-bit words
+    - Has E*B/4 32-bit entries (B is in bytes, each word is 4-bytes)
+- Adding logic to handle a multi-cycle replacement
+    - Done by incrementing the index of SetData that is written to each time until all entries have been completed
+    - Tag is only set after the replacement is complete to stop premature detection of a cache hit
+- Putting all signals changing a given register into one process
+    - This was done in order to stop register duplication, but had a variety of other benifits
+    - More on this in **Challenges section #6**

+These changes were verified using an updaetd version of the single-cycle replacement set testbench.
+The main difference between these being that instead of waiting for a cycle for the replacement to take place, it waits for the RepComplete signal to be set high, then waits a cycle (as stated, RepComplete asserted cycle before replacement ready).

+These changes were used as a starting point because they allowed for the basic functionality to be confirmed before complicating the designs with optimizations that could be made to decrease the number of cycles needed to complete a replacement, and area used.

+**Optimizations (March 15th, 2025 \- Present):**

+The first major optimization was decoupling the ReplacementBlock calculation from LRUBit updates, which removed an unnecessary 1-cycle delay in cache replacement.
+There were two initial issues caused by having the ReplacementBlock being calculated in the same process as the LRUBits:
+- Combinational signal assignment within a sequential process, which is poor design practice.
+- LRUBit updates were unnecessarily blocking replacement: the replacement logic waited for updated LRUBits, but it actually needed the previous LRUBit state.

+The following changes were made:
+-  Separated ReplacementBlock calculation into its own process, ensuring that it uses only the previous LRUBit state.
+- Changed replacement conditions: previously, replacement waited for RepBegin, but now, replacement starts as soon as the replacement data arrives instead.

+This change resulted in a 1-cycle reduction in replacement delay, and cleaner, more readable Verilog code.

 # Changelog:

 ## #1 Changed initial sizes of L1 and L2 caches (February 12th, 2025):